A guide to optimal cancer nutrition for people with cancer, carers and health professionals

 - Includes practical tips that include things to aim for but also things to watch out for and when you should ask for help

-The CanEAT pathway was developed throughout 2018-2019, with funding from the Department of Health Victoria.
-You can read about the first phase of the project here: 'Optimising the cancer nutrition path: The CanEAT pathway'.
-The second phase of the project is now underway and aims to modify the CanEAT pathway into a more useable and interactive format.
-See details here: 'Implementation of the CanEAT pathway for people with cancer, carers and health professionals' here.
+The CanEAT pathway was developed throughout 2018-2019, with funding from the Victorian Government.
+You can read about the first phase of the project here: 'Optimising the cancer nutrition path: The CanEAT pathway' and the second phase of the project here:: 'Implementation of the CanEAT pathway for people with cancer, carers and health professionals'.

-Loeliger J & Dewar S. The CanEAT pathway: A guide to optimal cancer nutrition for people with cancer, carers and health professionals.
-Victorian Cancer Malnutrition Collaborative, Victoria, Melbourne.
-November 2019.
+Loeliger J, Dewar S, McIntosh R, 2019 (updated 2022).
+The CanEAT pathway: A guide to optimal cancer nutrition for people with cancer, carers and health professionals.
+Victorian Cancer Malnutrition Collaborative, Melbourne.

 This pathway has originally co-designed by patients, carers and health professionals.
 Phase one was led by Jenelle Loeliger (Project Manager) and Sarah Dewar (Project Officer) and phase two by Jenelle Loeliger (Project Manager), Rebecca McIntosh (Project Officer) and Vanessa Hughes (Project Administration) with contributions from the project Steering Committee members and VCMC project team as part of the Victorian Cancer Malnutrition Collaborative (VCMC) program of work